fogg4444/harmony_oscillators/readme.md

 	The console is giving a pretty good readout of the current data right now.

 	Hope i've explained that well enough...

+Live version here. might not be the latest though: http://brianfogg.com/sub/harmony_oscillators/